-Online.
-Independent Studies. and Extension Sites
+Online and Independent Studies

-Moody Bible Institute Distance Learning offers several distance learning venues for those considered rooted learners: online courses, independent studies, and extension sites.
-Flexible and convenient online courses allow students to study at Moody Bible Institute, joining thousands of others around the globe seeking a trusted Bible education within a diverse biblical community.
+Moody Bible Institute Distance Learning offers online and independent study venues for those considered rooted learners who desire distance education.
+Flexible and convenient online courses allow students to study at Moody, joining thousands of others around the globe seeking a trusted Bible education within a diverse biblical community.
 Independent studies allow students to take courses on their own time and at their own pace either online or via correspondence.
 These courses are available anytime and do not operate on the traditional semester format.
-Extension sites are an extension of Moody Bible Institute.
 These venues allow students in various locales around the United States to be better equipped to advance the cause of Christ.